mwangdakota/pages-uswds-jekyll/pages/topics/it.md

 ### IT4.
 Cybersecurity, Authentication, and Privacy

 ### IT5.
 Cybersecurity for the Internet of Things
-Note: This subtopic is focused on cybersecurity innovations pertaining to IoT.
-Hardware innovations related to IoT should be submitted to the Internet of Things (I) topic.
+*Note: This subtopic is focused on cybersecurity innovations pertaining to IoT.
+Hardware innovations related to IoT should be submitted to the Internet of Things (I) topic.*

 ### IT6.
 Human-Computer Interaction, Virtual Reality, and Augmented Reality

 ### IT7.
 Image and Video
+*Note: Image- and video-based innovations that rely on the use of artificial intelligence should be submitted under the AI3 subtopic.*

 ### IT8.
 Mobile Computing and Internet of Things
 *Note: This subtopic includes IT-based innovations pertaining to IoT devices.
 Hardware innovations related to IoT should be submitted to the Internet of Things (I) topic.*